amitbiswas1992/githubexplorer/README.md

 - Clone this repo to your local machine using `https://github.com/fvcproductions/SOMEREPO`

+### Use the command bellow to find the line of code in each swift file

+-   `find . -path ./Pods -prune -o -name '*.swift' -print0 ! -name '/Pods' | xargs -0 wc -l`

 ### Setup

 - If you want more syntax highlighting, format your code like this: